wezm/wezm.net/v2/content/posts/2026/casuarina-linux/index.md

 - [FreeBSD derived core utilities][chimerautils]
 - [apk package manager][apk]

 The resulting system is compact and efficient, but still full-featured and well suited to desktop use.
-It may appeal to people that want a Linux distribution that's up-to-date, doesn't compromise on functionality, compatible, and easy to understand and contribute to.
+It may appeal to people that want a Linux distribution that's up-to-date, doesn't compromise on functionality or compatibility, and is easy to understand and contribute to.
 I've been using as the primary OS on my laptop and desktop for personal and day job computing since mid-April.

 Read more about it in the [announcement post on the Casuarina Linux website][announce].